malstraem/vulkan-interop-directx/readme.md

 vk.BindImageMemory(device, directImage, directImageMemory, 0ul).Check();
 ```

-5. Once the framebuffer is created, we are ready to interop - we simply render the frame and then call DirectX to copy the data from the "render target" to the texture associated with the swapchain and present it.
+5. Once the framebuffer is created, we are ready to interop - just render a frame and then call DirectX to copy data from "render target" to the texture associated with the swapchain and present it.

 ```csharp
 context.CopyResource(colorResource, renderTargetResource);